As your treasurer, I get to discuss the financial side of life at Westwood.

 As I write this, I realize how very fortunate we are to be able to offer these life-affirming things to each other and to newcomers!
 Our community helps bolster both our collective and individual efforts to rest, grow, and serve the world.

-Although Unitarian Universalists are often on the forefront of societal change, changes can be challenging, for us as individuals.
+Unitarian Universalists, individually and collectively, are often on the forefront of societal change; nevertheless, changes can be challenging.
 Westwood will continue to evolve with the times and we may decide to allocate our revenue somewhat differently in the future, but that is a discussion and decision for all of us and is not reflected in this budget proposal.

 Which brings us back to the other side of the equation: our sources of revenue.